Lumi-supercomputer/lumi-userguide/docs/firststeps/index.md

 !!! warning
-    This page will be updated with the acual inforamtion as soon as possible
+    This page will be updated with the actual information as soon as possible.